khrt/Raisin/README.md

 # AUTHOR

-Artur Khabibullin - khrt <at> ya.ru
+Artur Khabibullin - rtkh <at> cpan.org

 # ACKNOWLEDGEMENTS

-This module was inspired by [Kelp](https://metacpan.org/pod/Kelp), which was inspired by [Dancer](https://metacpan.org/pod/Dancer), which in its turn was inspired by Sinatra.
+This module was inspired both by Grape and [Kelp](https://metacpan.org/pod/Kelp), which was inspired by [Dancer](https://metacpan.org/pod/Dancer), which in its turn was inspired by Sinatra.

 # LICENSE

 This module and all the modules in this package are governed by the same license as Perl itself.

+# POD ERRORS

+Hey! __The above document had some coding errors, which are explained below:__

+- Around line 591:

+    &#x3d;back without =over

+- Around line 726:

+    &#x3d;back without =over